About education in British Columbia

 For a current list of institutions and programs that have received ministerial consent, visit the Degree Authorization website.

-Private career training
+Private career and language training

 Distance and online learning